Body of Israeli hostage found near Al-Shifa hospital | CNN

 A 65-year-old Israeli woman who was kidnapped by Hamas militants on October 7 has been found dead near Gaza’s Al-Shifa hospital, the Israeli military said Thursday.

-The body of Yehudit Weiss, a resident of kibbutz Be’eri, was found by Israeli soldiers in Gaza City and brought back to Israel, the Israel Defense Forces (IDF) said in a statement.
+The body of Yehudit Waiss, a resident of kibbutz Be’eri, was found by Israeli soldiers in Gaza City and brought back to Israel, the Israel Defense Forces (IDF) said in a statement.

 The statement did not detail how or when she had been killed, but said military, medical and rabbinate personnel had identified the body and informed her family.

+IDF spokesman Daniel Hagari said in a televised news briefing that Hamas had killed Weiss.
+He did not offer further details of the precise cause of her death.

+“Unfortunately, Yehudit was murdered by the terrorists in the Gaza Strip, and we didn’t reach her on time,” he said.

-“The IDF sends its heartfelt condolences to the family,” it said.
+“The IDF sends its heartfelt condolences to the family,” the earlier IDF statement said.
 “The national task before our eyes is to locate the missing and return the abducted persons home.”

 The IDF said her body had been recovered from what it called a “structure” near to the Al-Shifa hospital, where the IDF on Wednesday launched what it called a “precise and targeted” operation against Hamas, which it says has been using the hospital for military purposes.